 The proposed FLUA amendment, consisting of 53.17 acres, is surrounded by the approved Callery-Judge Groves Agricultural Enclave.
 The proposed addition will not change the outside boundaries of the existing Agricultural Enclave, but will absorb portions which were previously excluded from the prior amendment due to ownership.
-As such, the proposed amendment is considered to be consistent with the criteria for qualification as an Agricultural Enclave.
+As such, inclusion of these parcels within the Agricultural Enclave furthers efficient planning and regulatory administration of these outparcels. proposed amendment is considered to be consistent with the criteria for qualification as an Agricultural Enclave.